ansible-community/ansible-build-data/README.md

 To add a collection to the next Ansible major release that has not reached feature freeze:

 * Add the collection to the `ansible.in` file in a sub-directory named with a corresponding number.
+* In the same sub-directory, add the collection to the `collection-meta.yaml` file.
+  - The maintainer's GitHub user names need to be listed there.
+  - If the collection does not provide a changelog in `changelogs/changelog.yaml`, the URL to the actual changelog needs to be added.

 ### The current Ansible major release